I recently read an article about a public works official in India who was fired after not coming into work for twenty-four years,

 That being said, different missionaries work differently, and different mission organizations have different protocols.
 We keep in habit of Skyping with as many of our partners as possible on a regular basis, as well as writing back and forth between the ones who find such communication mutually beneficial.

-When we have developed new ministry partners in the last year who discovered us through our podcast or this blog, we’ve sought to build long-distance relationship with them as well.
+When we have developed new ministry partners in the last year who discovered us through our podcast or this blog, we’ve sought to build a long-distance relationship with them as well.
 My wife Lili and I welcome and encourage relationship with us when people we previously didn’t know well start to support us or send us special gifts.
 As such, we now feel much better positioned to not be isolated or feeling too lonely down here.

-Which leads me to something else I saw in the comments section of Jamie’s blog: a missionary who confessed the reason she and her husband came off the field from Asia after a number of years was not because their ministry was bad, or that they were in sin or even that they lacked finances.
-Instead they were lonely, discouraged and worn out and didn’t feel they had any relational capital coming from back home, just financial backing.
+Which leads me to something else I saw in the comments section of Jamie’s blog: a missionary who confessed the reason she and her husband came off the field from Asia after a number of years was not that their ministry was bad, or that they were in sin or even that they lacked finances.
+Instead, they were lonely, discouraged and worn out and didn’t feel they had any relational capital coming from back home, just financial backing.

 Large missions organizations can’t and shouldn’t necessarily be responsible to provide this.
 But you, the friend, the partner should.
 E-mail your missionary.
 For example, Lili and I love it when people respond to our newsletters and tell us what is going on with them in their lives.Have you emailed or skyped your missionary lately?Click To Tweet

-Email asking if you could Skype or video chat with your missionary sometime soon.
+Write an e-mail asking if you could Skype or video chat with your missionary sometime soon.
 I know from experience this goes a long way!

 5) Don’t assume you’re just one of many people supporting your missionary